 Realme’s version of ColorOs has a Chroma Boost feature on the camera app, which is very similar to Dazzle Color in the Oppo.
 It enhances the contrast level, a little bit of exposure at some points, and sharpens the image further, but in doing so, it goes beyond the limit sometimes.
 To increase the visual appeal, it makes them unrealistic.

 Object mapping is not like an ordinary mid-ranger in the Realme 5 Pro, portraits with or without the bokeh effect don’t get merged with the backgrounds even when the light is not entirely adequate.

 2MP macro lens doesn’t give as detailed and sharp results as the standard lens; however, it still performs decently well in contrast to the rival phones.

 The night is when things become challenging for the camera, noise creeps in, and even though an ultra night mode is useful, it compromises a balance between the details and exposure level.

 The rear camera can record 1080p and 4K videos, and there is a support of EIS; however, the 4K is not available on the front camera.

 Realme 5 Pro can be termed as an allrounder with every internal organ supporting each other.
 It even beats the rival Oppo A9 2020 that is far inferior in battery, processing, and camera.
-Multi-tasking and intense graphic games are no problem for this phone except for the high graphic settings when you start to feel a minor dip in the frame; otherwise, it does not show a sign of lag.
-The volume level is quite high through the bottom speaker, and despite it lacks the bass, the sound does not irritate.
-With mid-level brightness, it can easily give 10 hours of backup on back to back video streaming.
+Multi-tasking and intense graphic games are no problem for this phone except for the high graphic settings when you start to feel a minor dip in the frames; otherwise, it does not show a sign of lag.
+The volume level is quite high through the bottom speaker, and despite it lacking the bass, the sound does not irritate.
+With mid-level brightness, it can easily give 10 hours of backup on back-to-back video streaming.
 All in all, the phone is a good bargain if you want a reliable companion that can be useful in every area.